LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-heartbeat-nneka/index.md

 banner:
   - imported/nanas-sunday-jams-heartbeat-nneka/image1305.jpeg
 description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+  Banner artwork by the majestic Trav, all of Nana;s jams are gathered in;this playlist.
 Yes Yes Sunday Jammers.
 How are you?
 Hope you are managing to stay upright in this permanent state of upside down.
-So, the unearthing continues into 2020 and full disclosure some of it has weighed in hard this week, it&rsquo;s been [...]Read More...
+So, the unearthing continues into 2020 and full disclosure some of it has weighed in hard this week, it;s been [...]Read More...
 published: true
 tags: feature
 featured: false